mrsonne/hubit/README.md

 ﻿# hubit - a calculation hub

-hubit is allows tools to communicate without coupling them tightly.
+`hubit` can execute calculation tools as one model without coupling them tightly.

 Compatible with: __Python 2.7-3.7__.